 Try either a 3 or 4 night walking trail with the first and last nights based at Hyena Pan, and the middle night or two at Hyena Skybeds.

-Nsolo Bush Camp – South Luangwa, Zambia
+Nsolo Bush Camp, only Walking Safaris – South Luangwa, Zambia

 A highlight of this walking safari is that the Luwi River is renowned for its lion population.
 Various pride territories overlap in this area and the cats use the dry river bed as a road.
 Imagine heading out in the early morning having heard lions calling in the night, only to find their tracks and follow them?